sine2pi/Maxfactor/README.md

 `MaxFactor` is a custom PyTorch optimizer with adaptive learning rates and specialized handling for matrix parameters.
 I wrote it for the model in the asr_model repository.
-I needed something that performed well but has a light memory foot print since I do everything from my laptop.
+I needed something that performs well but has a light memory foot print since I do everything from my laptop.

 Characteristics
 - Adaptive learning rates based on parameter norms and training step